greg-raven/hdc/re-cycling/california-vehicle-code-laws-pertaining-to-bicycles.md

 The following are important excerpts from the California Vehicle Code (VC) relating to the operation and equipping of bicycles.

-> **Note:** Some of the sections of the laws listed above have been reworded slightly and/or abbreviated.
+> **Note:** Some of the sections of the laws have been reworded slightly and/or abbreviated.
 For exact language, refer to the referenced sections in the California Vehicle Code.

 #### Bicycle Defined.
 VC 231